 His first show dog was Ch.
 Philtown Protocol, bred by Drys Thomas of Phillipstown, New Tredegar, Wales, and Schwartz’s first Group winner at the Devon dog show on October 6, 1973.
 “Protocol” sired Ch.
 Bruhil’s Concordat, his first homebred Welsh Terrier Champion.
 Other specials followed, including Ch.
 Tujays’ Touchdown, the sire of Ch.
 Anasazi Trail Boss, and the sire of both Ch.
 Bruhil’s Paradice and Ch.
 Anasazi Billy The Kid.
 Over the years, Bruce Schwartz’s dogs have won 150 all breed Best In Show awards, numerous national and regional specialties, and several terrier group shows.

 Bruce Schwartz has served as an AKC judge for the Terrier Group since 1990; Doberman Pinschers, Giant Schnauzers, and Standard Schnauzers since 2002; Akitas, Bernese Mountain Dogs, Boxers, Bullmastiffs, Great Danes, Greater Swiss Mountain Dogs, and Mastiffs since 2009, and Best In Show since 1996.
-He is the president of the Montgomery County Kennel Club classic and the Welsh Terrier Club of America.
+He is the president of the Montgomery County Kennel Club classic and previously served as a president of the Welsh Terrier Club of America.

 The Welsh Terrier Club of America reported in its November 2018 newsletter The Wag: “Nancy O’Neal passed away in August 2018 at her home in Albuquerque, New Mexico.
 She had been a club member since 1970 and was made an Honorary Member in 2000.
 She bred a number of record-breaking dogs, with her husband, Michael, who died of cancer in 1999.
 All club members will be familiar with the names of Ch.
 Anasazi Billy The Kid, who holds the record as the Welsh Terrier with most Best in Show wins.
 Ch.
 Anasazi Annie Oakley, who held the record for the Welsh Terrier bitch with most Best in Show wins (40 BIS) for thirty years until 2014; and, Ch.
 Anasazi Trail Boss, who holds the record as top producing sire, with 66 champions.